Apps That Help Fight Food Waste

 - -

 - First, this waste is creating a false demand.
-In order to meet this demand for a rapidly growing population, more and more land has to be cleared for agriculture and animal rearing.
+To meet this demand for a rapidly growing population, more and more land has to be cleared for agriculture and animal rearing.
 And, if the land was previously a green cover, we end up releasing more CO2 into the atmosphere, exacerbating the climate change problem.

 - Second, this food waste contributes to global warming through the generation of GHGs as it decays.